mihalby/sqlscm/README.md

 ## First run
 Go to https://yourhost:8000/swagger and execute `/api/SCM/Init GetFull` method on SCM controller.
-This action get all objects from db and initialise your repository in ProjectFolder.After this step you can start service for periodicaly poll db for changes - `/api/SCM/Start Start service`.
+This action get all objects from db and initialise your repository in ProjectFolder.
+If git:remote is set git pull from remote.
+After this step you can start service for periodicaly poll db for changes - `/api/SCM/Start Start service`.
 After each restart application you must execute action "start service" now.

 ## Docker